Modulus/ansible-proxmox-salt/README.md

-# Ansible setup to create a kvm server
+# Ansible playbook setup promox
 This ansible collection of playbooks will help you setup a salt master.
 This requires you have a Proxmox server up and running.

 ## Proxmox